 - Falls are the most common cause of traumatic brain injuries.

 - In 2015, the total medical costs paid for fall-related treatment was more than $50 billion.

 When a fall is the result of a dangerous or defective condition on public or private property, the injured person may be entitled to sue for compensation for the injuries suffered in the fall.
 These types of cases are known as a “premises liability lawsuits” and "slip and fall lawsuits."

 Under Michigan law, the owner or possessor of property has a legal duty to make the premises reasonably safe for its guests and business invitees.
-When you are injured from a fall due to a dangerous condition, you can often make an insurance claim or file a slip and fall lawsuit.
-These cases result in significant settlements.
+A person injured from a fall due to a dangerous condition can make an insurance claim or file a slip and fall lawsuit against the property owner.
+These cases result in significant settlements and jury verdicts.

 Our slip and fall lawyers have won significant settlements and jury verdicts in Michigan premises liability lawsuits including: